richardcom/tp/docs/DeveloperGuide.md

   * Pros: Reduces the amount of typing and brings convenience to users.
   * Cons: May cause confusion to new user because of the abbreviation of the library location.

+### \[Proposed\] Problem report feature

+#### Proposed Implementation

+The proposed problem report mechanism stores problems in the instances of Library.
+It implements the following commands:

+* `report` — Adds new problem report to Library.
+* `view report` — Shows the reports added before.

 ### \[Proposed\] Undo/redo feature

 #### Proposed Implementation